 Don’t make the ‘easy’ jump from “this is crap” to “I am crap.”
 Instead, steel yourself to make the bigger jump from “this is crap” to “this might be okay.”
 If you can do that, you’ll make writing infinitely more pleasant for yourself.
 And this, in turn, will inspire you to do more of it.

 Do you fall victim to self-doubt or are you able to parlay it into idea doubt?
-We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section, below.
-And congratulations to Kevin Pawley, the winner of this month’s book prize, Metaphorically Selling by Anne Miller for a May 12/17 comment on my blog.
-Anyone who comments on today’s post (or any others) by June 30/17 will be put into a draw for a copy of Writing to Learn by William Zinsser.
-To leave your own comment, please, scroll down to the section, directly underneath the “related posts” links, below.
-Note that you don’t have to join the commenting software to post.
+We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
+Anyone who comments on today’s post (or any others) by Aug.
+31/22 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+To enter, please scroll down to the comments, directly underneath the “related posts” links, below.
+Note that you don’t have to join Disqus to post.
 See here to learn how to post as a guest.

 An earlier version of this post first appeared on my blog on June 6/17.